JABaber/ST558Project/README.md

     ## #   type2 <chr>, ability1 <chr>, ability2 <chr>,
     ## #   ability3 <chr>, hp <int>, attack <int>, defense <int>,
     ## #   special_attack <int>, special_defense <int>, speed <int>

+This returns a tibble for each of the first 10 pokemon in the pokedex containing all of the variables I want.

 ``` r
 # Test that it works for pokeid and pokevars combination